amitbasuri/LinuxPathTraversal/README.md

 # LinuxPathTraversal
 Application which does a Linux Path Traversal in memory.
-This ishowon how to implement tree data structure and tree traversal in golang.
+This repo is based on how to implement tree data structure and tree traversal in golang.

 ### Example Commands
 ```bash